petermoorey/petermoorey.github.io/_posts/2021-03-03-adding-azure-pipeline-comments.markdown

 tags: [azure, devops, pull, automation]
 ---

 In this article I will explain how you can automatically add comments to an Azure DevOps (ADO) pull request during pipeline execution.
-This technique can be useful when you want to add additional information to the pull request, which is generated during pipeline execution.
-This technique utilizes the ADO API and could be adjusted to allow the creation of comments from any application/process.
+This technique can be useful when you want to add additional information which is only available during pipeline execution.
+The approach utilizes the ADO API and could be adjusted to allow the creation of comments from any application/process.

 # How it works

 1. Developer initiates a pull request to merge code from one Git branch to another
-2. The pull request triggers the execution of a pipeline
+2. Pull request triggers the execution of a pipeline
-3. A task in the pipeline automatically adds a comment to the pull request
+3. Task in the pipeline automatically adds a comment to the pull request

 # The Pipeline

 The pipeline is defined in YAML format and stored in the ADO code repository.
-One of the tasks calls a Python script which calculates something and posts the results as a comment to the pull request.
-One important point is that a variable 'System.AccessToken' must be assigned; it is used to authenticate to ADO API when adding the comment.
+A task executes a Python script which does something according to your needs and posts the results as a comment to the pull request.
+One important point is that a variable 'System.AccessToken' must be assigned to the task, in order to expose the token used to authenticate to ADO API when adding the comment.

 ```yaml
 # ADO Pipeline Definition